bitplane/uh-halp-data/README.md

 1. Get a list of all binaries in Ubuntu's package manager
 2. Do a tournament using llama to figure out which ones are most important
 3. Install all those packages into a docker container.
-It's 90GB and is [here](https://hub.docker.com/repository/docker/bitplane1/uh-halp-data-binaries/).
+It's over 200GB and is [here](https://hub.docker.com/repository/docker/bitplane1/uh-halp-data-binaries/).
 4. Extract all the help files and manpages.
 5. **YOU ARE HERE ->** Use llama to generate a narrative about how people